peakea/WiFiSecurityClient/README.md

 # WiFiSecurityClient
 Client for OTP WiFi Security https://github.com/peakea/WiFiSecurity

+Copy defaultConfig.json to config.json in the dist folder to get started

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE